 Attainment of the course objective will be assessed by written reports, comprising both independent and group work and laboratory-reports.
-More precise details will be given in the module plans.
+More precise details will be in each module plan.

 The adopted marking system is a 7-point goal related grading scheme with the letters A to E denoting a pass and the letters Fx and F a fail.